 NilssonHedge tracks the current status of the CTA industry and offers unique insights into the registered CTAs and CPOs by scanning the NFA register for new and closed funds.
 We measure unique entities and a particular manager may control more than one entity.
-This page is updated daily and will reflect the current status of the CTA industry in a user friendly manner, with infographic-like charts.
+This page is updated daily and will reflect the current status of the CTA industry in a user-friendly manner, with infographic-like charts.

 New & Closed Managers

-The number of managers changes over time and each month several managers removes their regulatory status with the NFA.
+The number of managers changes over time and each month several managers withdraw their regulatory status with the NFA.
 To give real-time insights into the NFA register, we also use managers that are Pending for NFA registration and managers that are not under NFA’s oversight.
 Most managers that close are small when they cease to operate.
-Some of the managers may have still be operating, but outside the regulatory framework of the US regulator.
+Some of the managers may still be operating, but outside the regulatory framework of the US regulator.

 Net Change to number of managers

 The net change measures, to some extent the climate for managers.
 If the net change is negative, managers believe it is difficult to raise capital for new trading strategies.
 In a strong market, we will observe positive numbers while in an environment unfriendly to asset raising and asset management will see a decline.